thomaswmn/coreos-k8s/README.md

 naturally does not come with Kubernetes.
 Here, we configure CoreOS such that it becomes a Kubernetes cluster after boot.

-The setup consist of an unmodified CoreOS image, an Iginition config file, and a second disk image holding all the container images required to start up the Kubernetes cluster.
-In addition, this git repo contains a collection of scripts required to download the relevant blobs from the Internet, and to configure all pieces to fit together.
+The setup consist of a CoreOS disk image, where some additional files are injected, and an Iginition config file.
+Among the files injected into the CoreOS image are the ontainer images required to start up the Kubernetes cluster.

+This git repo contains a collection of scripts required to download the relevant blobs from the Internet, and to configure all pieces to fit together.

 The setup currently creates a single-node Kubernetes cluster, only.
 Adding further nodes is planned, based on a simplified version of the config used for